 The greater downtown Phoenix area was a cultural and entertainment hub, with shopping destinations like Woolworth’s and Hanny’s and movie palaces like The Fox and The Paramount (now the Orpheum).
 It was also a major draw for people around the country to come for their health.
 The dry temperature and clean air were major draws, especially with cool nights and the lack of the urban heat island effect that we have today.
 Arizona was a relaxing vacation destination, and Phoenix became a winter mecca and a draw for Hollywood celebrities.

 Architecturally, the Roosevelt Neighborhood has some of the finest examples of early 20th century residential architecture in the City of Phoenix.
-Among the relatively plain California bungalows, which dominate the landscape, are finely detailed Craftsman bungalows and Period Revival houses (including Mission Revival, Spanish Colonial Revival, Italian Villa Revival, French Provincial Revival, and English Cottage Revival).
+Among the relatively simple California bungalows, which dominate the landscape, are finely detailed Craftsman bungalows and Period Revival houses (including Mission Revival, Spanish Colonial Revival, Italian Villa Revival, French Provincial Revival, and English Cottage Revival).
 Many of these are the most notable examples of their styles in Phoenix.

-In addition to its importance in development and architectural history of Phoenix, the Roosevelt Neighborhood was home to much of the city’s elite in the late 19th and early 20th centuries.
+In addition to its importance to the development and architectural history of Phoenix, the Roosevelt Neighborhood was home to much of the city’s elite in the late 19th and early 20th centuries.
 A governor, mayors, city commissioners, Supreme Court justices, doctors, lawyers, and entrepreneurs all made the neighborhood their home.
 Both Barry Goldwater and Paul Fannin went to Kenilworth School.